turnono/nclose_dev_assessment/Frontend Assesment/README.md

 ## Welcome! 👋

-Congrats on recieving this coding challenge.
+Congrats on receiving this coding challenge.

 **To do this challenge, you need a good understanding of HTML, CSS, Javascript, Typescript and Angular.**